 More importantly, in the same manner, the company’s knowledge can be encapsulated in documents, forums, wiki pages, blogs and conversations, and then stored in a searchable database that an employee can access and learn from as needed.

-For example, if all your employees need basic Excel skills, the easiest way to identify the gap between the reality and the expectation is to conduct an anonymous self-assessment (or an assessment by team leaders) and consolidate the results at department level.
+For example, if all your employees need basic Excel skills, the easiest way to identify the gap between the reality and the expectation is to conduct an anonymous self-assessment (or an assessment using assessment tool and tests by team leaders) and consolidate the results at department level.